-- the tax provision is transferred out into the Trade Payables and - the cash balance from Cash and Cash Equivalents is included
+- the tax provision is transferred out into the Trade Payables and - the accrued interest payable and intercompany service claims payables are transferred out into "Provisions other than technical provisions"

+D.4.
 ALTERNATIVE METHODS FOR VALUATION

-AIG Life Limited does not use any alternative methods of Valuation.
+AIG Life does not use any alternative methods of Valuation.